rhysmeister/DockerEE/README.md

 # Setup

-* Put your docker_subscription.txt file into the files/ dir.
-This is downloaded from your Docker Hub account.
 * Put your Docker Enterprise download url into a vault encrypted file called vault.yml in the following format...

 ```